How safe are essential oils for children?

 I decided to tackle the subject of essential oils.
 I know many people out there are firm believers in how effective they are.
 So before I approached this topic, I did some pretty significant research into what is out there on the use of oils in children.

-Recently, a report from the Tennesee poison center caught my eye with a report that said reports of toxic exposures to oils doubled from 2011 to 2015.
+My interest began with a report from the Tennesee poison center that said reports of toxic exposures to oils doubled from 2011 to 2015.
 Of those reported cases, four out of every five were in children.

 As I began my research on essential oils, I asked what you guys wanted to know.
 I asked on Facebook what you all wanted to know and you guys had some great questions.